 By committing to learning the techniques, students also stand to gain a new appreciation for welding in everyday life.
 “Think of all the things surrounding you that you use.
 Welders built most of those things.
 Cars, buildings, furniture.”

-And Martel hopes it inspires students to create their own functional, durable, and beautiful objects.
+And Martell hopes it inspires students to create their own functional, durable, and beautiful objects.
 “To be able to share this skill and expertise—it’s a treat after all these years.”

-CLICK HERE to explore and sign up for welding and metalworking classes offered for teens and adults at AVA this fall!
+CLICK HERE to explore and sign up for welding and metalworking classes offered for teens and adults at AVA!

 Sabrina Fadial, blacksmith artist and one of the newest metalworking instructors in AVA’s Bente Building, found her way to the craft by mistake.